 We have audited the accompanying Ind AS Standalone financial statements of M/s.
-Arable Builders Private Limited ("the Company") which comprises the Balance Sheet as at March 31, 2022, the Statement of Profit and Loss (including other comprehensive income), Statement of changes in equity, statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies and other explanatory information
+Docile Buildtech Private Limited ("the Company") which comprises the Balance Sheet as at March 31, 2022, the Statement of Profit and Loss (including other comprehensive income), Statement of changes in equity, statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS Standalone financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the Ind AS and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2022, and its Loss, total comprehensive Loss, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, except the matter described in Emphasis of matter paragraph, the aforesaid Ind AS Standalone financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the Ind AS and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2022, and its loss, total comprehensive loss, changes in equity and its cash flows for the year ended on that date.